Concentrators write one year-long Junior Paper over the course of the fall and spring semesters, advised by their Junior Seminar instructor.

 The Junior Seminar

 During the junior fall, students should plan a program of departmental courses for the next two years.
-The planned course work for the junior spring and senior year should be discussed with the junior seminar leader, who signs the TiberHub sheet and acts as the junior adviser during the fall term.
+The planned course work for the junior spring and senior year should be discussed with the junior seminar instructor, who signs the TiberHub sheet and acts as the junior adviser during the fall term.

 The Senior Thesis

 For English concentrators, senior theses are 60-75 pages in length, on a topic chosen in collaboration with the thesis adviser and approved by the committee of departmental studies.
 One chapter or 20 pages of the thesis is due in December.

 Students should consult the department Guide to Independent Work to learn more about the process of and the options for senior theses.
 Students can find model senior theses under Undergraduate Research.